 If you are selling goods or products online to customers located in New York, you should be aware of New York’s Internet sales tax rules.
 In comparison to some other states, New York’s rules are relatively complicated.
 Moreover, in 2008, New York passed special legislation, sometimes known as an “Amazon Law,” that targets larger online retailers.

-Below is an article on the current rules on Internet sales tax in New York.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
+Below is an article on the Internet sales tax rules in New York.
+Changes at the federal level would affect all state Internet sales tax laws so be sure to check for updates in this rapidly evolving area.
 (We will continue to keep you updated as well.)

 The General Rule: Physical Presence in the State